-Creating work-life balance can be challenging for many people but for college students, a lack of balance can become overwhelming if healthy living and wellness aren’t factored into the overall equation.
+Creating a work-life balance can be challenging for many people but for college students, a lack of balance can become overwhelming if healthy living and wellness aren’t factored into the overall equation.
 Balancing coursework, roommates, co-curricular activities, finances, personal relationships, etc., in a totally new and different environment is a tremendous change for students who may be coming from a world where most of their basic needs were taken care of.

 Creating a work-life balance is even more important during times of stress.
 It is a known fact that a high incidence of illnesses occur in college during periods when students are under additional pressure such as when they are in the process of studying for exams or completing the many papers and presentations required by professors.

 Dr. Michele Vancour, Associate Professor of Public Health, Southern Connecticut State University, wrote an interesting article entitled "Tips for a More Balanced College Life".
 The article discusses many ways students can make their lives more balanced while also meeting the daily demands they face while attending college.